Tools

 Colanders are heavy-duty kitchen items that can be made of any number of materials, ranging from simple plastics to stainless steel.
 They may or may not feature a flat base that allows them to be set down while continuing to drain.
 Most colanders will also have handles that allow for easy and safe draining of ingredients, even if they've been cooking in boiling water.

-When to Use One
+When to Use a Colander

-What is a Strainer?
+What Is a Strainer?

-The concept of a strainer is very similar to that of a colander.
-In fact, you could argue that a colander is really just a large strainer.
-The main difference, however, is that a strainer is generally a smaller kitchenware item that is used to strain liquid from things like canned vegetables or to catch seeds while squeezing juice from a lemon.
+The concept of a strainer is very similar to that of a colander—in fact, you could argue that a colander is really just a large strainer.
+The main difference, however, is that a strainer is generally a smaller kitchenware item that is used to strain liquid from things, like canned vegetables or to catch seeds while squeezing juice from a lemon.
 Strainers tend to be about the size of your palm, though they come in a variety of sizes to suit your needs.

 Generally, they are not designed to stand up on their own, but may feature a single handle to allow for easy straining and draining of smaller volumes of liquid.
 Compared to colanders, strainers also tend to have smaller drainage holes.
 From a material standpoint, strainers are usually made of stainless steel for the handle and base, along with some sort of mesh material for drainage.

-When to Use One
+When to Use a Strainer

 Ultimately, there's a place for both strainers and colanders in your kitchen.
 They both serve similar yet distinct purposes.
 If you like to cook pasta or need to rinse off fresh fruits or vegetables in larger quantities, then you'll absolutely want to have at least one quality colander in your kitchen.
 Meanwhile, strainers don't take up very much room and can come in handy for smaller drainage needs—so it's not a bad idea to keep a couple of them in one of your kitchen drawers as well.